 Ingredients

-- Maple syrup for a classic touch.
+- Maple syrup to keep it classic

-- Sliced almonds or walnuts for a crunchy contrast.
+- Sliced almonds or walnuts for crunch

 Directions